Search Ask the Dietitian

 Renfrew may be what you need considering the range of thoughts you have from suicide to laxative abuse.
 Do you want to get healthy?
 Then you have to take steps to put yourself in a situation that supports your getting healthy.
 As long as you are in an environment that supports your bulimia and anorexia, you will struggle.
 You need to remove any food you have ever binged on or abused from your environment as it controls your life.
 You don't have time for much else considering the amount of time your eating, exercise and laxative activities take.
 Think about it.
 Is this how you want to spend your life?

 What your doctor means is if you are taking 5 laxatives at night, take 4 for a few days, then 3 for a few days, then 2 for a few days, then 1 and finally quit.
 Seems reasonable.
-Read this FDA article as it will provide you a good reason to stop or at least pay attention to the ingredients in the laxative you buy.
+You should read the ingredients in the laxative you buy.
 In August 1997, the FDA proposed banning the sale of laxatives that contain phenolphthalein due to tumor development and genetic damage in animals taking high doses for relatively short periods of time (6 months).
 Some laxatives were reformulated so read the ingredient label.

 At 5 feet 5 inches, 111 - 149 pounds is a healthy weight for you.
 At 105, you would be underweight and at risk for more anorexic behavior.
 Your body knows that your current weight of 115 pounds is healthy.
 Re-think your goal and why you want to weight 105.
 Your beauty is inside you, not outside.